DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-06-updating-the-name-of-the-organisation-which-certifies-international-qualifications.md

 The wording in the candidate service will be changed to ask for an ENIC reference number.

 Since we will not know whether the candidate entered a NARIC or ENIC reference number, we’ve decided to mention both for now.
-We'll review this at the end of the 2020-21 recruitment cycle.
+We'll review this at the end of the 2020 to 2021 recruitment cycle.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({